Susan Gast | Author, Blogger at Easy Food Dehydrating, Beesville Books, and A New Sober You

-I'm going to show you just how to dehydrate beef!
+I'm going to show you just how easy it is to dehydrate beef!

 Roast Beef BEFORE Dehydrating